 Wild mushrooms often appear in our yards during the spring and summer.
 There are many species of mushrooms and each has its own toxic potential – divided into three types.
 All three types cause gastrointestinal (GI) upset, and that’s the only problem caused by the first type.
 The second type can also cause liver damage, and the third type can cause neurotoxicity.
 Inspect your yard and remove any mushrooms.
 Increase your fungus patrols in the days following rainstorms.

 When purchasing plants or floral arrangements, keep your pets in mind.
-For ASPCA’s complete list of toxic and non-toxic plants, click here.
+Never bring any plants into your home or garden unless you’re 100% certain they are non-toxic to your pets.
+For ASPCA’s complete list of toxic and non-toxic plants, click here